Sam Houston: Personal life

-In January 1829 Houston, then Governor of Tennessee, married 19-year-old Eliza Allen.
+In January 1829 Sam Houston, then Governor of Tennessee, married 19-year-old Eliza Allen.
 The marriage lasted 11 weeks.
 Neither Houston nor Eliza ever gave a reason for their separation, but Eliza refused to sanction divorce.
 Subsequently, he resigned his governorship and went to live with his Cherokee family for three years.
-In the summer of 1830, Houston married Tiana Rogers (sometimes called Diana), daughter of Chief John "Hellfire" Rogers (1740–1833), a Scots-Irish trader, and Jennie Due (1764–1806), a sister of Chief John Jolly, in a Cherokee ceremony.
-The ceremony was modest since it was Tiana's second marriage; she was widowed with two children from her previous marriage: Gabriel, born 1819, and Joanna, born 1822.
+In the summer of 1830, Houston married Dianna Rogers (sometimes called Tiana), daughter of Chief John "Hellfire" Rogers (1740–1833), a Scots-Irish trader, and Jennie Due (1764–1806), a sister of Chief John Jolly, in a Cherokee ceremony.
+The ceremony was modest since it was Dianna's second marriage; she was widowed with two children from her previous marriage: Gabriel, born 1819, and Joanna, born 1822.
 She and Houston first met when she was ten years old, and he was stunned to see how beautiful she was when he returned to her village years later.
 The two lived together for several years.
 Tennessee society disapproved of the marriage because under civil law, he was still legally married to Eliza Allen Houston.
-After declining to accompany Houston to Texas in 1832, Tiana later remarried.
+After declining to accompany Houston to Texas in 1832, Dianna later remarried.
 She died in 1838 of pneumonia.
 Will Rogers was her nephew, three generations removed.

 In 1837, after becoming President of the Republic of Texas, he was able to acquire, from a district court judge, a divorce from Eliza Allen.

 In 1839, he purchased a horse which became one of the foundation sires of the American Quarter Horse breed named Copperbottom.
 He owned the horse until its death in 1860.

 On May 9, 1840, Houston, aged 47, married for a third time.
 His bride was 21-year-old Margaret Moffette Lea of Marion, Alabama, the daughter of planters.
-They had eight children.
-Margaret acted as a tempering influence on her much older husband and convinced him to stop drinking.
+They had eight children, including Sam Jr., Andrew, and Temple.
+With Margaret being a woman of Baptist faith, she had influenced him to quit many of the bad habits he had developed, such as drinking and acting out.
 Although the Houstons had numerous houses, they kept only one continuously: Cedar Point (1840–1863) on Trinity Bay.

 In 1833, Houston was baptized into the Catholic faith in order to qualify under the existing Mexican law for property ownership in Coahuila y Tejas.
 The sacrament was held in the living room of the Adolphus Sterne House in Nacogdoches, Texas.
 By 1854, Margaret had spent 14 years trying to convert Houston to the Baptist church.
 With the assistance of George Washington Baines, she convinced Houston to convert, and he agreed to adult baptism.
 Spectators from neighboring communities came to Independence, Texas, to witness the event.
 On November 19, 1854, Houston was baptized by Rev. Rufus C. Burleson, president of Baylor University, by immersion in Little Rocky Creek, two miles southeast of Independence.